pockerman/qubit-notes/how_to/2021-06-13-mpi-hello-world.md

 In the code above, every process executes the same instructions.
 We can use ```if/else``` statements to differentiate what each process will execute.
 The variable ```MPI_COMM_WORLD``` is a predefined intra-communicator, i.e., it serves communications taking place between processes belonging to its own group of processes [1].
 The code above also calculates the rank of the calling process via ```MPI_Comm_rank```, and the total number of processes in the comunicator ```MPI_Comm_size```.

+The note <a href="2021-07-07-point-to-point-communication-with-mpi.md">qubit-note: Point-to-Point Communication with MPI</a> shows some basic point-to-point communication with MPI.

 ## References